Questfall/docs/mining/Quests.md

 For example, if the base reward for the quest is 50 mining points and the user has 100% of the mining bonus, they receive 100 mining points from completing the quest.

-Mining efficiency can be increased with in-game items and spells.
-These can give either constant mining bonuses that apply to every quest or bonuses that apply to specific quests.
+Constant mining efficiency bonus can be increased by wearing clothing, elixirs, rating quests, and adding points to the mining attribute.
+Spells and Elixirs can give mining bonuses for a limited time or to a specific quest.

 ***